 {% endarchiveList %}

-Passas common_macros, we will_macros.htmldefined in the macro function import and given an alias.
-This way, we can access it viacommon_macros.article_cardandcommon_macros.product_listingCall them, clearly indicating the source of these macro functions.
+Byas common_macros, we will_macros.htmlimport the macro functions defined in it and assign them aliases.
+This way, we can go throughcommon_macros.article_cardandcommon_macros.product_listingCall them clearly indicating the source of these macro functions.
 If the file contains only one macro function, or you do not want to use aliases, you can also import directly:{% import "partial/_macros.html" macro_name %}.

-In AnQiCMS templates,include/extendsAnd macros functions are powerful tools for code reuse, but they have their own focuses:
+In AnQiCMS template,include/extendsAnd the macro function are powerful tools for code reuse, but they have their own focuses:

 Application scenarios of macro functions in actual operation

-In the daily operation and content optimization of websites, the application scenarios of macro functions are very extensive:
+In daily website operation and content optimization, the application scenarios of macro functions are very extensive:

-- Standardized content display componentsFor example, a 'news list item', 'product display card', 'user comment section', etc., defined by macro functions in terms of their structure and style, can be displayed uniformly at any place on the website, whether it is the homepage recommendation, category list, or search results page.
+- Standardized content display componentsFor example, a "news list item", "product display card", "user comment area", etc., by defining the structure and style of the macro function, content can be displayed uniformly at any place on the website, whether it is the homepage recommendation, category list, or search results page.

-- Advertising space or special moduleIf the website has multiple locations that need to display the same structure but different content for advertisements or featured modules, macro functions can help us efficiently manage these areas and quickly adjust their display logic.
+- Advertising space or feature moduleIf a website needs to display the same structure but different content of advertisements or feature modules in multiple locations, macro functions can help us efficiently manage these areas and quickly adjust their display logic.

-By creating and utilizing macro functions, we can build highly modular and easy-to-maintain AnQiCMS templates.This not only greatly improves the efficiency of template development, but also provides a solid foundation for the long-term content operation and iteration of the website, ensuring the consistency and high quality of the website content display.
+By creating and utilizing macro functions, we can build highly modular and easy-to-maintain AnQiCMS templates.This not only greatly improves the efficiency of template development, but also provides a solid foundation for the long-term operation and iteration of the website's content, ensuring the consistency and high quality of the displayed content.

-1. Macro functions andincludeWhat are the main differences between tags?
+1. Macro functions withincludeWhat are the main differences between tags?

 2. Can I use other AnQiCMS built-in tags or filters in macro functions?

-3. How to handle the HTML escaping of content in macro functions, especially when the parameters contain HTML tags?
+How to handle HTML content escaping in macro functions, especially when the parameters contain HTML tags?